Published February 2026

 The winners will not be teams with the biggest model budget.
 They will be teams that can turn raw intent into coherent software without losing the human thread.

 Software quality was never mostly about typing speed.
-It was always about whether we knew what should exist.
+It was always about whether we knew what should exist, and whether we could turn that judgment into a reliable system people will actually use.